NEW: We have put

 than we can fit on the web site.

 Our focus is on boats, boats that not only live in backyards, but are constructed there, garages or basements.
 Built of wood, using a kit, or a set of plans as a guide to your goal: getting on the water in a craft you have constructed.

-for the first two one for those interested in fishing and
+one for those interested in fishing and one geared to

 Our services range from design, both custom and stock or we can modify one of the existing designs to suit your needs, these options can be coupled with having a boat custom built for you from either an existing design, or a one off design.
 Call us to discuss pricing for these services.